xtcnd3/btree-framework/README.md

 The current version of the project is: 0.05 (alpha)

 Please don't be discouraged by the fact that the version contains the word "alpha".
-What this means is that the feature set is incomplete.
+What this means is that the feature set is incomplete, but what has been implemented is stable and thoroughly tested.
 See below to find out what is missing:

 - emplace ()
 - emplace&#95;hint ()